Scylla and Charybdis were formidable sea monsters, known for their residency in a suspiciously narrow strait.

 More modern art has taken a crack at giving Charybdis a physical form outside of the whirlpool she creates.
 In a fascinating twist, these interpretations make Charybdis appear to be an eldritch, Lovecraftian being.
-Not to add in the fact that Charybdis is massive in these depictions.
+Not to add the fact that Charybdis is massive in these depictions.
 Though such a giant sea worm could have undoubtedly eaten a whole ship, Charybdis may not have looked so alien.

 Odysseus and his crew encountered Scylla and Charybdis in Book XII of Odyssey.
 Before that, they had already had their fair share of trials.
 They had dallied at the Land of the Lotus Eaters, blinded Polyphemus, been held captive by Circe, journeyed to the Underworld, and survived the Sirens.

-As a result, they were approaching the situation completely blind and unaware of the depth of the threat before them.
+When it came to Scylla and Charybdis, Odysseus’ men were in the dark about the whole thing.
+They were approaching the situation completely blind and unaware of the depth of the threat before them.
 Sure, a massive maelstrom on the left was obviously dangerous, but the men couldn’t have bargained for a creature slithering around the rocks to their right.

 Their penteconter ship stuck closer to the rocky land where Scylla lived in order to pass Charybdis.
 Initially, she did not let her presence be known.
 At the last moment, she plucked six of Odysseus’ crew from the ship.
 Their “hands and feet ever so high above…struggling in the air” was something the hero would be haunted by for the rest of his life.